NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary/Cloaked Gouger.md

 ## Gouger Cloak

 A gouger cloak makes an impressive prize for any adventurer, but it is simply a spectacular cloak as its innate magic dies with the gouger.
-However, skilled crafters of magic items can tap into the cloak's inherent magic and turn a gouger cloak into the much-prized _Cloak of Eyes_.
+However, skilled crafters of magic items can tap into the cloak's inherent magic and turn a gouger cloak into the much-prized _[[Equipment/Cloak of Eyes|Cloak of Eyes]]_.

 ## Prized Eyes